ibm-cloud-docs/FileStorage/managing-file-storage.md

 If you want to disconnect multiple hosts from a specific volume, you need to repeat the Revoke Access action for each host.
 {: tip}

-## Deleting a storage volume in the UI
+## Deleting a storage volume in the console
 {: #cancelvolUI}
 {: help}
 {: support}